 |Creator:||Bowles, Paul, 1910-1999|

-In 1938, Paul Bowles married the aspiring writer Jane Auer, who quickly achieved critical acclaim for her first novel, Two Serious Ladies (1943).
-Inspired by Jane Bowles's success and her dedication to writing, Bowles began his own career as an author, eventually surpassing his already successful reputation as a composer.
-Beginning in the 1940s, he produced numerous works of fiction, essays, travel writing, poems, autobiographical pieces, and other works.
-Among Bowles's best known fictional works are the novels The Sheltering Sky (1949), Let It Come Down (1952), The Spider's House (1955), and an early short story collection, The Delicate Prey and Other Stories (1950).
-A 1989 reprint of The Sheltering Sky and Bernardo Bertolucci's 1990 film version of the novel, starring Debra Winger and John Malkovich, revived international interest in Bowles, the writer.
+In 1938, Paul Bowles married the aspiring writer Jane Auer.
+Inspired by his wife's success and her dedication to writing, Bowles began his own career as an author, eventually surpassing his already successful reputation as a composer.
+After the 1940s, he produced numerous works of fiction, essays, travel writing, poems, autobiographical pieces, and other works.

 Miller, Jeffrey.
 Paul Bowles: A Descriptive Bibliography.
 Santa Barbara, Calif.: Black Sparrow Press, 1986.